graphpql/graphpinator-where-directives/README.md

 ### Field argument

-Lets say we have a list of `BlogPost` objects with some fields in it.
+Let's say we have a list of `BlogPost` objects with some fields in it.
-Then, to recieve all blogposts, we could have query like this.
+Then, to receive all blogposts, we could have a query like this.

 ```graphql
 { blogposts { title content likeCount author { name } } }